-You have come to the right place if you are looking for the answer or some unique tips to solve the problem when CONCATENATE function is showing the formula not the result.
-There are certain ways to solve the problem when CONCATENATE function is showing the formula not the result.
-This article will walk you through each and every step with appropriate examples.
+You have come to the right place if you are looking for the answer or some unique tips to solve the problem when the CONCATENATE function is showing the formula, not the result.
+There are certain ways to solve the problem when the CONCATENATE function is showing the formula, not the result.
+This article will walk you through every step with appropriate examples.
 As a result, you can use them easily for your purpose.
 Let’s move on to the article’s main discussion.

 I have a dataset of the first name and the last name of some employees and I have used the Excel CONCATENATE function to join them in a cell but the formula is not showing the outcome but the formula itself.